 Different modes of Genetic effect on ADHD:

-The first occurs through inheritance and ADHD genes are inherited from parents.
-The second way of genetic influence on disorder expression is when new (de novo) mutations emerge in the genes of children that are not existing in either parent’s genome.
+The first occurs through inheritance, and ADHD genes are inherited from parents.
+The second way of genetic influence on disorder expression is when new (de novo) mutations emerge in children’s genes that do not exist in either parent’s genome.
 A third occurs through gene-by-gene interaction.
 As a result, if one risk gene for ADHD is inherited, the chances of developing the ADHD disorder increase.

 The Bottom Line:

-So, in the bottom line, I must say that attention deficit hyperactivity disorder, alcohol and other substance use disorders are common.
-This is one of the most widely diagnosed and widely discussed children psychiatric syndromes.
-There are many causes behind ADHD such as genetics, neurologically compromising episodes, stroke, head trauma, tumours, lead poisoning in the first years of life.
+So, in the bottom line, I must say that attention deficit hyperactivity disorder, alcohol, and other substance use disorders are common.
+This is one of the most widely diagnosed and widely discussed children’s psychiatric syndromes.
+There are many causes behind ADHD, such as genetics, neurologically compromising episodes, stroke, head trauma, tumors, and lead poisoning in the first years of life.

-I would like to add the last point, that if we recognize the early warning symptoms such as Inattentive, hyperactive, impulsivity, daydream obsession etc, take medications and take care of our body then it will bring true happiness, peace and control of one’s own mind.
+I would like to add the last point that if we recognize the early warning symptoms such as Inattentive, hyperactivity, impulsivity, daydream obsession, etc., take medications and take care of our bodies.
+It will bring true happiness, peace, and control of our minds.